supervisely-ecosystem/import-from-google-cloud-storage/README.md

 ### Step 2.
 Upload CSV and JSON files to your team

 Upload two files from previous step to the Files in your team.
+There are no restrictions on file names.
 Files can be placed to any location in your team.

 ```
 max-***@***-***.iam.gserviceaccount.com does not have storage.objects.get access